 (4) Subclause (3) applies notwithstanding that an area defined under section 35 of the repealed Act in an exclusive licence issued under the repealed Act exceeds 4 square nautical miles.

+[Clause 4 amended by No. 28 of 2006 s.
+241.]

 5. Renewal of pearling licences or hatchery licences held at commencement of Act

-Notwithstanding section 24, the Executive Director shall not have regard to any policy statement issued by the Minister under section 24 in exercising the powers conferred on him under section 27(4) with respect to the renewal by a person of a pearling licence, hatchery licence or pearl boat licence held by the person at the repeal time.
+Notwithstanding section 24, the CEO shall not have regard to any policy statement issued by the Minister under section 24 in exercising the powers conferred on him under section 27(4) with respect to the renewal by a person of a pearling licence, hatchery licence or pearl boat licence held by the person at the repeal time.

+[Clause 5 amended by No. 28 of 2006 s.
+241.]

 6. Quota imposed before arrangement

 (1) Where a person who held a licence that was in force immediately before the commencement of an arrangement was authorised at that time under the Continental Shelf (Living Natural Resources) Act 1968 of the Commonwealth to take pearl oysters on a condition imposed in respect of waters managed after that commencement in accordance with the law of the State under that arrangement, that condition shall be deemed to be a condition imposed on the licence, or licences, that the person holds, or is deemed to hold, under clause 4(2) until, subject to this Act, the period of time specified as part of that condition elapses.